Mrivu/ForageTool/README.md

 - Plant packages can be downloaded by uploading a plant JSON.
 You can toggle if the download overrides any existing plants.
 - These plants are exported to the catalogue, a listing of all available plants.
 These plants can be further edited or removed.
 - The catalogue also supports a search system, with a filter drop-down box based on which attribute the user wants to find the plant.
+- The catalogue also orders the plants, but currently only alphabetically.
 - The search keyword and filter are stored in the session for a satisfying user experience and reset once the user leaves the catalogue.

 # Future plans